dupuyjs/AzPester/README.md

 # AzPester

 AzPester is a superset framework built on top of [Pester](https://github.com/pester/Pester) to validate Azure environments.
-You have just to define your target infrastucture using a json definition file and AzPester will evaluate if your cloud environment is alligned.
+You have just to define your target infrastucture using a json or yaml definition file and AzPester will evaluate if your cloud environment is alligned.

+It helps you ensure:

+- Your initial deployment follows a specific definition requirements.
+- Detect potential drift of your infrastructure over time.

 AzPester will only read Azure resource.
-No change can be made.
+No change is made, **except if you use integration resources**.

 ## Requirements